rocksclusters/roll-server/README.md

 The following may need to be checked/changed for your setup:

-* Firewall needs modifying on your web server to allow http access (platform sepcific)
+* Firewall needs modifying on your web server to allow http access (platform specific)

 * SELinux may need to be modified or turned off (e.g., ```setenforce Permissive```)